YashPimple/toolbox-cli/Readme.md

 - cluster: Create and manage AWS EC2 instances.
 - net: Perform network-related tasks using a comprehensive set of commands.
 - info: Retrieve detailed information about all available commands.
+- healthcheck: Command that checks health of given domain.

 ### Cluster Command